nikhilbuilds/scriptassist/README.md

 ## Made rate limiting more secure and performant.
 Replaced in - memory cache with redis and updated the rale limiting mechnism to leverage redis's expire functionlity to store the count.
 This makes the ratelimiting a lot faster.
 Ip addresses are hashed so no secure info is stored in redis.

+## 13. Ineffective error handling strategies

+## Updated the logger to display error messages with clear contextual information and response times are logged as well.

+## 14. Missing retry mechanisms for distributed operations, improved error handling for scheduled tasks and queues.

 ## End Note -